Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-09-07

 Yoast SEO 17.1 is out today!
 In this release, you’ll find a couple of small changes that’ll help you write great titles that stand up to Google’s scrutiny.
 It also includes some behind-the-scenes improvements, including several fixes for our indexables data management.
 For now, please enjoy Yoast SEO and write the best possible content in the language of your choice!
-Read more about what’s new in Yoast SEO 17.1 in [https://yoa.st/release-17-1](our release post)!
+Read more about what’s new in Yoast SEO 17.1 in [our release post](https://yoa.st/release-17-1)!

 #### Enhancements